grod220/JavaScript3/Week1/MAKEME.md

 ### 1.3 Coding Style

 In this homework we will be introducing a preferred coding style and supporting tools to help you write _"clean code"_.
-A number of popular [_JavaScript Style Guides_](https://codeburst.io/5-javascript-style-guides-including-airbnb-github-google-88cbc6b2b7aa) have recently emerged of which the one developed by [Airbnb](https://github.com/airbnb/javascript) has been chosen for this homework and is recommended for subsequent use during the HYF curriculum.
+A number of popular [_JavaScript Style Guides_](https://codeburst.io/5-javascript-style-guides-including-airbnb-github-google-88cbc6b2b7aa) have recently emerged of which the one developed by [Airbnb](https://github.com/airbnb/javascript) has been chosen for this homework and is recommended for subsequent use during the FooCoding curriculum.
 It is documented here:

 - [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript)